thingsiplay/retroarch-community-playlists/Arcade/FBNeo - Namco (hari82)/README.md

 ## Description

-Collection of all Arcade games by Namco for FinalBurn Neo core.
+All Namco Arcade games for FBNeo.
+Based on the listing at [Wikipedia: List of Namco games](https://en.wikipedia.org/wiki/List_of_Namco_games) as a reference.